sumeetgajjar/CS7610-F20/lab1/REPORT.md

 ### Implementing Reliable Delivery of Messages using UDP

-This total order multicast implementation uses UDP for sending various types of messages.
-Since UDP does not guaranty delivery of messages, it is implemented at the application level.

 ##### ContinuousMsgSender

 Mutlicast service uses UDP to send and receive various types of messages.
 UDP inherently does not guaranty delivery messages, a message sent can be lost in transit and never be delivered.
 The reliable delivery of messages is implemented an abstraction inside `ContinuousMsgSender`.
 `ContinuousMsgSender` is a C++ templated class.
-It internally maintains a list of messages of type `T` and for each message `M` it maintains a set of recipients `R`.
+It internally maintains a list of messages of type `T`, for each message `M` it maintains a set of recipients `R`.
 At a interval `t`, it sends out message `M` to all its recipients in set `R`.
-It exposes a method `removeRecipient(uint32_t messageId, const std::string &recipient)` to remove a recipient from the recipients set `R`.
-A message `M` is a part of the internal list until the recipients set `R` becomes empty.
+It exposes a method `removeRecipient(uint32_t messageId, const std::string &recipient)` to remove a recipient from Message `M`'s recipients set `R`.
+A message `M` is a part of the internal list until its recipients set `R` becomes empty.

-The initial interval is 200ms and then it increases exponentially upto a `maxSendingInterval=4000ms` (400ms, 800ms, 1600ms, 3200ms).
+The initial of the interval `t` is 200ms and then it increases exponentially upto a `maxSendingInterval=4000ms` (400ms, 800ms, 1600ms, 3200ms).
 Once the `maxSendingInterval` is reached, the interval is reset to 200ms.

 Thus a message sent using `ContinuousMsgSender` will be retransmitted at a fixed interval no matter whether it is received or not at the receiver.